 A beam-type torque wrench is a socket wrench with a graduated scale, which you use to read the deflection of a freestanding secondary beam.
 That beam’s deflection off the main wrench arm is the applied torque.
 Beam-type torque wrenches are simpler and cheaper, and don’t need any maintenance, but require you to keep an eye on the scale.
 They’re best used for high-torque applications, such as crank arms and lock rings for cassettes or Centerlock brake rotors.
 These parts see torque loads in the 35-55 Nm range.

-A micrometer-type torque wrench is different.
+A click-type or micrometer-type torque wrench is different.
 Like its namesake, the end of the arm has a rotating collar used for measurement.
 On a micrometer caliper, this widens or narrows the caliper arms; on a micrometer-type torque wrench, it dials in the desired torque value.
 Once this value is reached, a clutch mechanism will release and give you both the characteristic “click” sound and slight deflection of the arm.
 Micrometer-type torque wrenches are more suited for the low-torque applications of most other bolts on a bicycle, but they do need periodic recalibration – and proper storage to reduce the need for recalibration.

-A sub-type of micrometer-type torque wrenches is the torque key.
+A sub-type of micrometer-type torque wrenches is the preset torque driver.
 These are simpler devices which retain the clicking clutch mechanism, but ditch the adjustability.
 They are, in essence, made to stop at just one preset torque value, usually the most common 4 or 5 Nm – although Park Tool’s newly released ATD-1 adjustable torque driver has five fixed torque values you can select.

 We’ll be looking at Bike Hand’s YC-617-2S micrometer-type torque wrench today.
 This exact torque wrench can actually be seen sold and rebranded under various names.